BrunyIsland.au Coastal Retreats cares deeply about our Guests, Community, and Employees.

-The COVID-19 pandemic affects all of us and we need to consider our actions & interactions in this ever changing situation.
+The COVID-19 pandemic affects all of us, and we need to consider our actions and interactions in this ever changing situation.

-To help mitigate the spread of COVID-19 and to safeguard the well-being of our staff & customers we have reviewed our procedures and protocols through out the company.
+To help mitigate the spread of COVID-19 and to safeguard the well-being of our Staff & Guests we have reviewed our procedures and protocols throughout the company.

-We have advised our staff to follow regular handwashing procedures and the wearing of gloves while cleaning properties and to minimize physical contact with others.
-Our staff will stay home if they have been in contact with anyone who has travelled from overseas or if they experience any of the known symptoms.
+- We have advised our Staff to follow regular handwashing procedures and to ensure the wearing of gloves while cleaning properties and to minimize physical contact with others.
+Our Staff will stay home if they have been in contact with anyone who has travelled from overseas, and/or if they experience any of the known symptoms.